rust-lang/book/nostarch/chapter21.md

 `stream` to it.

-In the `handle_connection` function, we create a new `BufReader` instance that wraps a reference to the `stream`. `BufReader` adds buffering by managing calls to the `std::io::Read` trait methods for us.
+In the `handle_connection` function, we create a new `BufReader` instance that wraps a reference to the `stream`.
+The `BufReader` adds buffering by managing calls to the `std::io::Read` trait methods for us.

 We create a variable named `http_request` to collect the lines of the request the browser sends to our server.
 We indicate that we want to collect these